gferreira/xTools4/docs/_tutorials/XOPQ.md

 ### Straight glyphs

-- XOLC changes
+- AmstelvarA2 Roman: XOLC changes in
-- YOLC changes on XOLC max because of /n's shoulder translation
+- AmstelvarA2 Roman: YOLC changes on XOLC max because of /n's shoulder translation
-- Mostly x-direction deltas and a little bit of y-direction deltas in XOLC max
+- AmstelvarA2 Roman: Mostly x-direction deltas and a little bit of y-direction deltas in XOLC max
-- Only x-direction delta in XOLC min
+- AmstelvarA2 Roman: Only x-direction delta in XOLC min

 ##### XOPQ max